Cluster formation for weakly interacting kinetic Langevin dynamics

-The goal of this paper is to analyze cluster formation for the underdamped weakly interacting Langevin dynamics~\eqref{eq:Langevin} for different attractive interaction potentials and for a wide range of values of the friction coefficient (covering both the overdamped and zero friction limits), as well as of the other parameters, such as the temperature and the interaction range.
-Our investigations parallel those presented in~\cite{martzel2001mean, garnier2017consensus, WSMSPW_2025}.
-However, the presence of inertia introduces an additional timescale to the problem and leads to more interesting dynamic phenomena.
-In addition, linear stability analysis is more involved due to the fact that we have to understand the dependence of the distribution function, the solution of the stationary McKean-Vlasov PDE, on both position and velocity; see~\cite{Garnier_2019} for a similar linear stability analysis.
-Finally, the accurate numerical solution of the interacting particle system in the strongly underdamped regime requires the use of splitting numerical schemes for the solution of the corresponding stochastic differential equations~\cite{benMDbook}.
+The goal of this paper is to analyze cluster formation for the underdamped weakly interacting Langevin dynamics~\eqref{eq:Langevin} {across different attractive interaction potentials, exploring a wide range of friction coefficients (from the overdamped to the zero-friction limit) and establishing the critical temperature at which this collective behaviour emerges. }{Our investigations extend those presented in~\cite{martzel2001mean, garnier2017consensus, WSMSPW_2025} to the kinetic case.
+The presence of inertia leads to more interesting dynamical phenomena as well as additional analytical and numerical difficulties.
+The linear stability analysis is more involved due to the fact that the distribution function, the solution of the stationary McKean-Vlasov PDE, now depends on both position and velocity; see~\cite{Garnier_2019} for a similar linear stability analysis.
+Finally, the accurate numerical simulation of the interacting particle system in the underdamped regime requires the use of splitting numerical schemes for the solution of the corresponding stochastic differential equations~\cite{benMDbook}. }

 The main contributions of this paper can be summarized as follows.

 \begin{itemize} \item We study the emergence of clusters~\eqref{eq:Langevin} for several attractive interaction potentials in the physically relevant weak-friction limit.
 Our analysis enables us, among other things, to derive an expression for the (inverse) critical temperature $\beta_c$ below which clustering occurs.
 Furthermore, we show that the statistics of the clusters depend crucially on the friction coefficient, and we explore the limit as $\gamma$ goes to zero.